Lyons Tea (Ireland): Popular culture

 A Lyons Tea sign is shown in the background in a scene in Castletown in The Quiet Man (1952), the iconic film directed by John Ford that starred John Wayne and Maureen O'Hara.
 Again in Ford’s How Green Was My Valley (1941) an advertisement for Lyon’s Tea is to be seen in an early scene under the shop window near the church.

 In the BBC/RTÉ Mrs Brown's Boys TV series, there is a box of Lyons Tea sitting on top of the bread bin in Mrs Brown's kitchen.

-In Chariots of Fire, a Lyons sign is shown at Dover train station.
+In Chariots of Fire, a Lyons sign is shown at Dover railway station.